SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-05-algebraist-field-guide.md

 [^1]: The field $\mathbb{Q}(\sqrt{2}) = \\{a + b\sqrt{2} : a,b \in \mathbb{Q}\\}$ does contain $\sqrt{2}$, but it is still not complete.
 In fact, adding every real algebraic number to $\mathbb{Q}$ still results in a field that is not complete.
 Completeness is about closing the field under limits: every Cauchy sequence must converge.

-**In real life:** This situation arises when measuring continuous quantities.
-The diagonal of a unit square has length $\sqrt{2}$, which cannot be expressed exactly as a fraction of integers.
+**In real life:** This situation arises when we measure distances 'as the crow flies'.
+If you walked 1 km east and then 1 km north, the straight-line distance back to your starting point is $\sqrt{2}$ km -- not a rational number.

 ### ℝ: Construction